 - You can exclude certain fields from being included in Quick Find searches.
 Each field has a property called “Include this field while searching.”
 By default, QuickBase searches every field; however, if you uncheck this property for any field, you can tell QuickBase to skip over this field when performing a Quick Find or any search that uses <Some field> as search criteria.

 Note that you can access this property for an individual field on its field properties page.
 You can also exclude several fields at a time using the field listing page.
-See the QuickBase online help for more information: https://www.quickbase.com/help/default.html#prevent_searching_in_field.html
+(To learn more, please see our Prevent QuickBase from Searching Fields help topic.

 -You can also exclude entire tables from Quick Find searches using property called "Include this table while searching."
 This property lets users choose whether QuickBase should include the table in Quick Find searches.
 Excluding one or more tables from Quick Find searches forces users to use the Find Record functions from the table menus and can significantly improve performance.
 Combining this with the suggestions above and below can be very effective.